Affinidi CLI

 The same setup steps for Mobile Vault.

 1. Click on Get started if you are creating a new account, or click on Restore from Backup if you have an existing backup of your Affinidi Vault.
-Provide the Passphrase to secure your Affinidi Vault.
+Provide the passphrase to secure your Affinidi Vault.

-You have the option to enable Biometrics to unlock your Affinidi Vault easily instead of using Passphrase.
+You have the option to enable Biometrics to unlock your Affinidi Vault easily instead of using passphrase.

-Affinidi Vault Setup
+GIFAffinidi Vault Setup

 1. Enter your email address to register with the Affinidi Vault.
 An OTP will be sent to this email for verification.

-Affinidi Vault Passphrase
+GIFAffinidi Vault Passphrase

 1. Enter the OTP sent to the email you have provided for verification to complete the setup.

-Affinidi Vault Email Verification
+GIFAffinidi Vault Email Verification

 After successfully providing the OTP, you are redirected to the Affinidi Vault dashboard.